10 Best Universities for English-Speaking International Students in 2026

 Great for immersive student experience

-Located in dynamic Beijing, Peking University has been climbing up the top university rankings in recent years.
-Despite its central location in a busy and industrialized mega-city, the self-contained campus is one of the most beautiful in China.
-Boasting lush gardens and stunning traditional architecture, you’ll also have access to numerous cafes, supermarkets, a health clinic, ATM, post office, and other amenities.
+Located in Beijing, Peking University (known locally as Beida) has been climbing up global university rankings in recent years.
+Despite its location in a bustling mega-city, the self-contained campus is one of the most beautiful in China — featuring lush gardens, traditional architecture, and all the amenities you need on site.

 Read more: How to Study Abroad in China on a Budget